pedroscampoy/iisgm-bioinfo-test/README.md

 We have been using the term SNP distance but INDELS are also useful as phylogenetic marker

-Add sutle changes to the functions to include INDELS in the distance calculation
+Add subtle changes to the functions to include INDELS in the distance calculation

 ### Iteration 7 | BONUS - Represent distance in a phylogenetic tree

-You can represent this distance in a dendrogram.
+You can represent this distance in a dendrogram, using any method you find suitable.

 To follow along with the matrix format and the use of python, you are encouraged to use [Scipy library](https://www.scipy.org/), specifically [linkage](https://docs.scipy.org/doc/scipy/reference/generated/scipy.cluster.hierarchy.linkage.html#scipy.cluster.hierarchy.linkage) and [dendrogram](https://docs.scipy.org/doc/scipy/reference/generated/scipy.cluster.hierarchy.dendrogram.html#scipy.cluster.hierarchy.dendrogram)

+# :muscle: